nfd/filepirate/README.md

 ------------
 You'll need:

-1. Vim with Python version 2.5 or later.
+1. Vim with Python 3.
 2. A C compiler to build File Pirate's native library.
 3. A forthright, go-get-'em attitude (actually this isn't strictly necessary or, arguably, always desirable).